 Everything worth doing, everything worth achieving, everything of substance takes time and effort, everything.

 If you don’t fully commit to something, fully change how you see something, you will forever be reaching for the quick fix, which doesn’t exist, it is a band-aid at best!
+And just a hair’s width away from any promise of a quick fix is a giant fall-out, guaranteed.

 So if your dog is A LOT of dog, not easy, not straight forward, you will spend more time working with your dog.
 If you want to achieve a behavior that is not easy for you or your dog, you will spend time working on this, together, over time, months or years.
 The process is part of the fun.
 Once you own this, life does become magical, but in the true sense of the word.